First-time buyer mortgages

 The interest rate on your mortgage is fixed for an agreed time – anywhere between two to 15 years, but most commonly between two and five years.
 A fixed-rate mortgage offers stability, allowing you to budget for a set period.

-When a fixed-rate term ends, you’ll normally move to the bank’s standard variable rate (SVR) mortgage if you don’t switch to a better deal.
+When a fixed-rate mortgage ends, you’ll normally move to the bank’s standard variable rate (SVR) mortgage if you don’t switch to a better deal.

 Standard variable rate mortgages

 Set at the lender’s basic rate of interest.
-SVRs don’t come with discounts or reduced interest rates, and the lender can choose to change the rate of interest they charge.
+Standard variable rate mortgages don’t come with discounts or reduced interest rates, and the lender can choose to change the rate of interest they charge.
+That means your monthly repayments can be hard to predict.

 Tracker mortgages

-Variable rate mortgages that go up or down in line with the Bank of England’s base rate.
-They’re typically set at a certain percentage above the base rate.
+Variable rate mortgages that go up or down in line with the Bank of England (BoE) base rate.
+Tracker mortgages are typically set at a certain percentage above the BoE bank rate.

-Track a lender’s SVR (at a lower level) by a set amount.
+Discount rate mortgages track a lender’s SVR, at a lower level, by a set amount.
 For example, if the SVR is 7% and the discount is 1%, you’ll be charged an interest rate of 6%.
-But while the level of discount won’t change, the rate of interest might.
+While the level of discount won’t change, the rate of interest can.

-Variable rate mortgages linked to a lender’s SVR, but with a fixed upper limit.
-And no matter how much interest rates rise, your payments won’t go above that limit.
+These are variable rate mortgages linked to a lender’s SVR, but with a fixed upper limit.
+That means no matter how much interest rates rise, your payments won’t go above that limit.
+Capped mortgages may not be as commonly available as other mortgage types.

 Offset mortgages

-Available to people who have a savings account and mortgage with the same provider.
-They allow you to use your savings to reduce the interest you pay on your mortgage.
+Available if you have a savings account and mortgage with the same provider.
+An offset mortgage allows you to use your savings to reduce the interest you pay on your mortgage.

 Why use Compare the Market?